fogbender/b2b-saaskit/README.md

 </Layout>
 ```

-And you can see this page at http://localhost:3000/counter
+To see it in action, open http://localhost:3000/counter.

-If you used CRA (crate-react-app) or Vite before everything you've seen so far should have seemed very familiar (except for how nicely our backend code is integrated with our frontend code).
-The main characteristic of the classic SPA approach is that you see "Loading..." while fresh data from the server is fetched.
-If you used Next or Remix before you might be wondering if we can do something similar to `getServerSideProps` or `getStaticProps` to improve the loading experience.
-There are too many options on how to achieve that to cover in this guide, so we are going to focus just on the basics of tRPC prefetch.
+If you've used CRA (Create React App) or Vite before, everything we've done here so far should seem very familiar (except for how elegantly the backend integrates with the frontend).

+The main characteristic of the classic SPA (Single-page application) approach is that you see "Loading..." indicators where fresh data is fetched from the server.

+If you've used Next or Remix before, you might be wondering if we can do something similar to `getServerSideProps` or `getStaticProps` to improve the loading experience (XXX what's wrong with it?).
+The answer is "yes"! - in more ways that one can imagine - though all but one fall outside the scope of this guide.
+As such, let's focus on the basics of tRPC prefetch.

 Let's change our `src/pages/counter.astro` to the following: